Terrifier 2 (2022) | More of What You Want

 Before I saw Terrifier 2, I saw it listed on plenty of top-10 lists that were about scenes in movies that would make you sick or turn it off.
 While I can’t say either occurred for me, I can say that the movie is just as horrific as the first.
 There’s scalping.
 There’s a face that gets carved up.
 There’s a decapitation or two.
 There’s a lot of stabbing.
 It’s all shown in gruesome, close-up detail.
 The first movie had its own shocking moments, but you can tell that the budget for the sequel significantly increased.
 It’s still a movie that was made for only a quarter of a million dollars, but you wouldn’t necessarily think so at first glance.

 The smart use of the budget couldn’t account for everything, as there are some actors who deliver their lines poorly.
 However, the stars of the film make up for it.
-I think Lauren LaVera does a decent job in the role as Sienna and manages to be charismatic enough to move the plot along.
+I think Lauren LaVera does a decent job in the role of Sienna and manages to be charismatic enough to move the plot along.
 If more horror movies are in her future, I could see her as a new scream queen.

 Image: ScreamBox